artasyaskar/bible-summarizer-api/README.md

 ## API Documentation

-Once the application is running, the Swagger UI documentation can be accessed at `/api/docs/`.
+Once the application is running (either locally or on Replit), the Swagger UI documentation can be accessed at `/api/docs/`.

 The OpenAPI specification is available at `/static/swagger.yaml`.